suhaib-ahmd/CL-appmgr-steps/README.md

 ### Connecting to your Router (R0)

 - Open a another terminal tab on your workshop laptop.
-- SSH to the Router (R0) using the Devbox IP address and port number provided to you on your desk and on WebEx.
+- SSH to the Router (R0) using the Devbox IP address and port number provided to you on WebEx.
 - E.g. ```ssh -p <router port> cisco@198.18.134.1```

 ### Installing the application package